-A field trip group typically comprises of 5-8 participants, who are a mix of local and international researchers, practitioners and student volunteers.
+A field trip group typically comprises of 5-8 participants, who are a mix of local and international researchers and practitioners.
 A field trip may last one or two days.
 It may be organised either on 02 and/or 03 September, 2019.

 The theme of the field trips of INTERACT 2019 need to be in the broad area of “Youth and technology for peace”

 The organising committee will receive field trip proposals related to the above theme which will include:

 * A short profile of the subject of enquiry (E.g. what location might be appropriate for such a field trip, what populations will be included etc.)

 * Methodology (any specific methodological protocol such as video ethnography, contextual enquiry, photo diaries, et al.)

 * Broad research questions

 * Possible/Expected Outcomes